Privacy: Research on irrational decision making

 A study conducted by Susanne Barth and Menno D.T. de Jo demonstrates that decision making takes place on an irrational level, especially when it comes to mobile computing.
 Mobile applications in particular are often built up in such a way that spurs decision making that is fast and automatic without assessing risk factors.
 Protection measures against these unconscious mechanisms are often difficult to access while downloading and installing apps.
 Even with mechanisms in place to protect user privacy, users may not have the knowledge or experience to enable these mechanisms.

 Users of mobile applications generally have very little knowledge of how their personal data are used.
-When they decide which application to download, they typically do not rely on the information provided by application vendors regarding the collection and use of personal data.
-Other research finds that users are much more likely to be swayed by cost, functionality, design, ratings, reviews and number of downloads than requested permissions, regardless of how important users may claim permissions to be when asked.
+When they decide which application to download, they typically are not able to effectively interpret the information provided by application vendors regarding the collection and use of personal data.
+Other research finds that this lack of interpretability means users are much more likely to be swayed by cost, functionality, design, ratings, reviews and number of downloads than requested permissions for usage of their personal data.

-A study by Zafeiropoulou specifically examined location data, which is a form of personal information increasingly used by mobile applications.
-Their survey also found evidence that supports the existence of privacy paradox for location data.
-Privacy risk perception in relation to the use of privacy-enhancing technologies survey data indicates that a high perception of privacy risk is an insufficient motivator for people to adopt privacy protecting strategies, while knowing they exist.
-It also raises a question on what the value of data is, as there is no equivalent of a stock-market for personal information.

 The economic valuation of privacy

-The willingness to incur a privacy risk is suspected to be driven by a complex array of factors including risk attitudes, personal value for private information, and general attitudes to privacy (which may be derived from surveys).
+The willingness to incur a privacy risk is suspected to be driven by a complex array of factors including risk attitudes, personal value for private information, and general attitudes to privacy (which are typically measured using surveys).
 One experiment aiming to determine the monetary value of several types of personal information indicated relatively low evaluations of personal information.
+Providing personal data does not only regard monetary value, but also increased ease of use in voluntary interactions in government processes.
+Despite claims that ascertaining the value of data requires a "stock-market for personal information", surveillance capitalism and the mass surveillance industry regularly place price tags on this form of data as it is shared between corporations and governments.

 Information asymmetry

 Users are not always given the tools to live up to their professed privacy concerns, and they are sometimes willing to trade private information for convenience, functionality, or financial gain, even when the gains are very small.
 One study suggests that people think their browser history is worth the equivalent of a cheap meal.
 Another finds that attitudes to privacy risk do not appear to depend on whether it is already under threat or not.
+The methodology of user empowerment describes how to provide users with sufficient context to make privacy-informed decisions.